 Lunch today was a fun place in Avondale Estates, Georgia.
 Arepa Mia was beyond my wildest expectations.
 Talk about an Unexpected Discovery!!!
 Well, this was the ONE for today!
 Such a wonderful, wonderful, wonderful place to eat.
 Did I mention yet that it was wonderful?
 It’s a 100% gluten-free facility.
 Just a celiac’s dream come true.

 Arepas are delicious grilled patties made with cornmeal flour.
 I have enjoyed arepas before while in Miami and just absolutely love them!
 And the fact that they are gluten-free makes them one of my comfort foods.
 Arepa Mia is a taste of international cuisine right in this small town.

 The menu at Arepa Mia is so extensive.
 Just look at this lovely Avocado & Heart of Palm Salad with pickled red onion.
 Such a delicious flavor.
 So be sure to start with a salad to begin this delightful dining experience.

 A new item to be included on the menu, Yuca Frita.
-These fries are made from the yuca plant.
+These fries are made from the yucca plant.
 They are first boiled to soften up some and then fried.
 The yuca plant is a root vegetable.
-Guasacaca sauce (cilantro, parsley, avocado and other ingredients) is served on the side.
+Guasacaca sauce (cilantro, parsley, avocado, and other ingredients) is served on the side.
 It’s delicious!!